Springfield Drifters: 2025

 On July 8, Cooper Mullens (Michigan) and Isaiah Ibarra (USC) were selected to represent the Drifters at the All Star Game in Bellingham.

 The Drifters improved on their 20-34 record from the previous season.
 The Drifters went 22-32 and finished seventh in the South Division.
 Cesar Chavez (Cal State Los Angeles) finished with a .341 batting average.
 12,115 total fans attended the Drifters' twenty-six home games for an average of 466 fans per game.

 The Drifters were eliminated from playoff contention for the fourth straight season.
 The Drifters are one of three teams in the WCL to never clinch a playoff berth and one of four teams to never finish with a winning record.

+2026

+Tristan Ledbetter was named pitcher of the week by the league on June 8th.

+Former Drifter Ryan Cooney participated in the 2026 MLB Draft Combine.